FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-10-implement-endlessscroll-angular-ngrx-aspnetcore.md

 );
 ```

 The `getMoreItems$` does _not_ take any parameters from the outside (which we could absolutely extend it to) but for getting the items to skip - because they are already loaded and we want to fetch the _next_ 20 items we use the `withLatestFrom()` operator.
 In it we are asking the store about the length of the current items, so what we have right now is what we want to skip.
-We will write the selector later, just read on 😊😊
+We will write the selector later, read on 😊😊

 ```ts
 getMoreItems$ = createEffect(() =>